 Dr. Ernie Willoughby, Neurologist at Auckland DHB and NZMSRT Trustee, will present the latest on global MS research from the 2019 European Conference on Treatment and Research into Multiple Sclerosis (ECTRIMS).
 Recently held in Stockholm and attended by more than 9,000 MS researchers and clinicians, ECTRIMS focused on the latest advances in the treatment and understanding of MS. Dr. Willoughby will share his learnings from the conference.

 In addition, a range of New Zealand-based researchers will present on their current projects:

-- MS and Pregnancy: Fiona d’Young – MS Nurse, Auckland DHB
+- MS and Pregnancy: insights from new mothers with MS used to shape improvements for future maternity services: Fiona d’Young – MS Nurse, Auckland DHB

 - New insights to understand you, your genes, MS and its complications: Dr. Justin O’Sullivan (PhD) – Associate Professor and Associate Director for Research at the Liggins Institute, University of Auckland

 - MS and the blood brain barrier: Dr. Scott Graham – Senior Lecturer and Senior Research Fellow at University of Auckland